manashmandal/WorkshopIoTRoboticsKUET2k17/_posts/2017-02-22-assignment1.markdown

 * If ESP8266 doesn't still respond, disconnect arduino then connect it again, check the serial monitor if the baud has been set to `115200` or not and the line ending must be `CR & NL`

+* If the ESP8266 responds but can't connect to the web then **USE A USB-TTL to set the Chip mode by this command `AT+CWMODE=1\n\r`, then reset the module and try using it with an arduino.

 <br/>

 ## Note: